-Upon receiving a report of bullying or retaliation, the Division Head or his/her designee will promptly conduct an investigation.
+Upon receiving a report of bullying or retaliation, the division head or his/her designee will promptly conduct an investigation.
 The nature and extent of the investigation will depend on the circumstances.

-Investigation: The following is an outline of the procedure that is pursued once a complaint has been brought to the attention of a Division Head, the Upper School Dean of Students, or the Head of School:
+Investigation: The following is an outline of the procedure that is pursued once a complaint has been brought to the attention of a division head, the Upper School dean of students, or the head of school:

-An impartial investigation of the complaint is conducted by the Division Head or the Upper School Dean of Students or his/her designee.
+An impartial investigation of the complaint is conducted by the division head or the Upper School dean of students or his/her designee.
 That investigation may include (but will not necessarily be limited to) interviews with the person who made the complaint, with the student who was the target of the alleged bullying, cyber-bullying, or retaliation, with the person or persons against whom the complaint was made, and with any students, faculty, staff, or other persons who witnessed or who may otherwise have relevant information about the alleged incident.

-Depending on the circumstances, the Division Head or the Upper School Dean of Students or his/her designee conducting the investigation also may choose to consult with other teachers and/or the School's Counseling Staff.
+Depending on the circumstances, the division head or the Upper School dean of students or their designee conducting the investigation also may choose to consult with other teachers and/or the School's counseling staff.